Native Youth Community Adaptation Leadership Congress

 History

-The Native Youth Climate Adaptation Leadership Congress (NYCALC) is held in June or July at the National Conservation Training Center (NCTC) in Shepherdstown, West Virginia.
-The Congress includes a diverse mix of urban and rural students from tribal communities located throughout the continental US, Alaska, Hawaii and American Samoa.
-In 2018, The Congress was attended by 53 high school students representing over 23 indigenous tribes and communities, with 15 mentors, 21 agency-nominated college students who participated as Junior Faculty, and employees representing over ten federal agencies and partners who participated as Faculty.
+The Native Youth Community Adaptation Leadership Congress (NYCALC) is held in June or July at the National Conservation Training Center (NCTC) in Shepherdstown, West Virginia.
+The Congress includes a mix of urban and rural students from tribal communities located throughout the continental US, Alaska, Hawaii and American Samoa.
+Since 2015, The Congress has been attended by 737 high school students, 177 college-age students and 196 mentors representing over 158 indigenous tribes and communities.